 What is this thing?

-Books We Love is NPR’s annual, interactive, year-end reading guide.
-(You might have known us as the Book Concierge, but this year we got a makeover!
-We’ve changed our name and adopted a warm and welcoming new look.)
-What hasn’t changed is the annual bounty of hand-picked books.
+Books We Love is NPR’s interactive reading guide.
+In the past, it’s been a year-end guide we put out annually.
+But this year, we’ve decided to offer it in summer and winter!
+So this summer edition of Books We Love focuses on books published in the first six months of the year, from January through June 2022.
+But what hasn’t changed is the bounty of hand-picked books.
 Mix and match tags such as Book Club Ideas, Biography & Memoir or Eye-Opening Reads to filter results and find the book that’s perfect for you or someone you love.

 How are the books selected?

-Each fall, we reach out to our staffers and trusted critics and ask them to nominate their favorite books of the year.
-They respond with hundreds of titles.
-Then, the editors and producers at NPR Books sit down with a huge spreadsheet of responses; we resolve duplications, note omissions, consider the overall mix and balance of books recommended and then make assignments.
+We reached out to our staffers and trusted critics and asked them to nominate their favorite books from the first half of 2022.
+They responded with hundreds of titles.
+Then, the editors and producers at NPR Books sat down with a huge spreadsheet of responses; we resolved duplications, noted omissions, considered the overall mix and balance of books recommended and then made assignments.

 Why isn’t this just a list?

 Back in 2013, the NPR Books staff was suffering from an acute case of list fatigue.
 So we teamed up with our friends at NPR News Apps and started to think about a site that would be more Venn diagram-y than list-y – a site that could help you seek out the best biographies that were also love stories, or the best mysteries that were also set in the past.
 We wholeheartedly believe that human beings are capable of absorbing new information in formats that are 1) not sequentially ordered and 2) wait … dammit! and 3) never mind.

 But no, really, I just want to see a list of books

 We got you.
 To view these books as a list of titles rather than as an array of covers, you are welcome to select the “List” option in the upper right-hand corner of the site.

 So what’s the deal with these tags?